gh-mrmoore/DataAnalytics/Challenges/Challenge01/README.md

 ## Overview of Project

 ### Background
 Our client wishes to compare the results of their recent Kickstarter campaign with those of campaigns created on the same platform between 2009 and 2017.
+The client's campaign was for a play, which would fall under the "theater" parent category and the "plays" sub-category.
+Our client has estimated a potential budget of just over $10,000 and the campaign initiated by the client has come very close to reaching that goal.

 ### Purpose
 Create visualizations of Kickstarter results between 2009 and 2017 to compare campaign results based on the launch date and the outcome given the campaign goal.
 Analysis of this dataset could yield improved campaign performance in the future.
+This analysis will also be compared to the client's campaign results to improve any future campaign conducted by the client.

 ## Analysis and Challenges